Text by Lilia Bakanova curator and art writer 23 november 2022

 Choosing collage as her medium, Pelulya definitely inherits aloofness of the camera from the photography.
 At the same time, she adds bold expression and visceral emotions via deconstruction.
 The physical nature of Pelulya's works divorces itself from the heavily digital images overwhelming today's collages.
 Selective transparency of her artistic language strongly focuses on what is needed to be seen, thus uncovering the truth, not only of words but of images.

-curator and art writer
+Text by Lilia Bakanova curator and art writer 23 november 2022

 при поддержке